How Much Beer?

 How do I make sure that I don’t end up like the Accidentally Sober River Guest?

 Good question.
-Here are some general rules that will help you avoid being that guy.
+Here are some general rules that will help you avoid being sober unintentionally. that guy.

 So, how do I know that I brought enough?

 A seasoned river guide once told me that you should bring one beer, per river mile, per person.
 For a 5 day trip in Hells Canyon, that would be 80 beers/person.
 For the Lower Salmon, it would be 62 beers/person.
-If math isn’t your thing, or that amount of beer sounds crazy, then go with your intuition.
-A good way to know that you have brought enough beer is when you start to question “am I bringing too much beer?”. . .
-Then buy one more 12 pack.
+Let's be clear, that is DEFINITELY too much, however you may have a couple more each evening than you do at home.
+So factor that into your formula and if math isn’t your thing, go with your intuition.
+A good way to know that you have brought enough beer is when you start to question “am I bringing too much beer?”. . . buy one more 6 pack.

 Keepin’ it cold